Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 This above process does not include sex offender registration fingerprints.
 These are taken 7 days a week, 24 hours a day.

-Contact the Steamboat Springs Police evidence specialist at 970-879-4344, ext 122 or check the current list of Found Property.
+Contact the Steamboat Springs Police evidence technician at 970-879-4344, ext 122 or check the current list of Found Property.

 Yes.
 Review Section 7-61 through 7-68 of the Steamboat Springs Municipal Code of Ordinances.

 By law, you are obligated to report any motor vehicle accident if it causes damage in excess of $1000 or causes an injury.